sudarshan2401/tp/docs/UserGuide.md

 **Examples:**
 * `markall /c 1` : Marks all the student in the class at CLASS_INDEX 1 as present.
-* `markall /c 2` : Marks all the student in the calss at CLASS_INDEX 2 as present.
+* `markall /c 2` : Marks all the student in the class at CLASS_INDEX 2 as present.

 <box type="info">